biogeospatial/Biodiverse_publication_list/SampleSession.md

 ![http://biodiverse.googlecode.com/svn/wiki/screenshots/import_basedata_step2.png](http://biodiverse.googlecode.com/svn/wiki/screenshots/import_basedata_step2.png)

 The set label/group properties and remap check boxes allow you to specify properties for the labels and groups.
-See [DataStructures#Element\_property\_tables](DataStructures#Element_property_tables.md).
+See [DataStructures#element-property-tables](DataStructures#element-property-tables).

 Allowing labels with no groups lets you include labels in the analyses which are not assigned to a group.
 An example might be where you wish to include species that occur outside your study area when comparing a local region with a broader region.

 Allowing empty groups lets you have groups that are considered for analysis, but that have no labels themselves.
 This is useful when you wish to have moving window analyses extend beyond the sampled data to give a smoother result (it is up to the user to ensure such smoothness is valid), or you want a randomisation to assign labels to more groups than just those containing labels.
-(Note that this is broken in version 0.15 - see [issue #180](https://code.google.com/p/biodiverse/issues/detail?id=#180)).
+(Note that this is broken in version 0.15 - see [issue #180](/shawnlaffan/biodiverse/issues/180)).

-Both the _empty groups_ and _labels with no groups_ options are implemented by setting a sample\_count column in the input file, with the appropriate records given a value of 0.
+Both the _empty groups_ and _labels with no groups_ options are implemented by setting a sample_count column in the input file, with the appropriate records given a value of 0.
 If no such column is given or the value is blank then a count of 1 is assumed, rendering these options redundant (and the imported data set possibly erroneous).
 It is probably easiest to import these as separate files rather than "pollute" your sample data.
-See [#Adding\_to\_an\_existing\_data\_set](#Adding_to_an_existing_data_set.md) for details of how to do this.
+See [#adding-to-an-existing-data-set](#adding-to-an-existing-data-set) for details of how to do this.

 The "Skip lines with undef groups" check box allows you to ignore records (lines) where a group field is either undefined or non-numeric.
 This can occur where you do not know the coordinates for a sample, if you choose the wrong column to use for the groups, or if you have a series of lines with no data at the end of a file (a common issue with exporting from spreadsheet programs).
 If turned off and such a line is encountered then the import will fail when it reaches that line.
 The alternative is to remove these lines from the input file before import, a sometimes tedious and involved task.
 This issue does not affect text groups, as an undefined value is treated as a zero length string - "".